Current Economic Situation in Tuvalu

 Source: freepik.com

 The largest of its archipelagos (group of islands) is called Funafuti Atoll, which is where the capital is located.
-Tuvalu's population is the second-smallest country in Oceania after Nauru and the fourth-smallest in the world.
-It is home to about 11,000 people.
+According to 2026 data, Tuvalu has a population of approximately 9,403 people, making it the second-smallest country in Oceania after Nauru and the fourth-smallest in the world.
 The capital accounts for 60% of this population.

 Source: adb.org